BANNED: Polystyrene Food Packaging

 - Businesses or institutional cafeterias, including those operated by the City or County or their agencies

 - Other businesses selling or providing food with the City for consumption on or off premise

 How Can I Know Which Packages are EPS?

-Expanded Polystrene Foam (EPS) food containers are labeled with a PS or #6 recycling symbol.
+Expanded Polystyrene Foam (EPS) food containers are labeled with a PS or #6 recycling symbol.
 Local recycling centers do not accept EPS foam.

 What is Expanded Polystyrene Foam and Why did the City Ban this Material?

-Expanded Polystrene (EPS) Foam is a petroleum-based plastic material that does not biodegrade or break apart.
+Expanded Polystyrene (EPS) Foam is a petroleum-based plastic material that does not biodegrade or break apart.
 This material is often found in waterways and passed on to humans who consume fish.